Old Post Sanitarium

 Today, Garza County is a vibrant community that celebrates its western heritage while embracing modern industries.
 The area offers a unique combination of natural beauty, recreational opportunities, and a welcoming community spirit that continues to attract visitors and residents alike.

-This timeline provides a concise overview of the key events in the history of Garza County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Garza County, Texas.